Telemarketing is an interactive technique of direct marketing via the phone which is widely used by banks to sell long-term deposits.

 We can calculate the data distribution to see the percentage of instances for each class.

-The second step is to configure the neural network stuff.
+The second step is to configure the neural network parameters.
 For classification problems, it is composed by:

 The next figure is a graphical representation of the neural network used for this problem.